 What is Zika Virus?

-Zika virus is similar to the viruses that cause dengue, yellow fever, West Nile fever, and chikungunya disease.
-Zika virus is transmitted by mosquitoes.
-The mosquito that transmits most cases of Zika virus, the yellow fever mosquito, is restricted, in the United States, to the deep South, but another type, the Asian tiger mosquito, has adapted to colder climates and is present across a large portion of the southeastern United States (see map).
-It is not clear whether this mosquito will be able to transmit Zika virus infection in the more temperate climate of the United States.
+Zika virus (ZV) is a flavivirus similar to the viruses that cause dengue, yellow fever, West Nile fever, and chikungunya disease; like these viruses, ZV is transmitted by the Aedes mosquitoes, Aedes aegypti and Aedes albopictus.
+A. aegypti, the main epidemic ZV vector, is restricted to the deep South; but A. albopictus, better adapted to colder climates, is present across a large portion of the southeastern US (see map).
+Although A. albopictus probably is a ZV epidemic vector in the tropics, it is not clear whether it will be an epidemic vector in the more temperate climate of the US.

 Click to enlarge

-Zika virus was first isolated from monkeys in the Zika Forest in Uganda in 1947, but it was not considered an important cause of disease in humans until the first large-scale outbreaks appeared in the South Pacific islands in 2007.
-By March 2014, tourists were believed to have carried Zika virus to Easter Island, about 2,180 miles west of continental Chile.
+ZV was first isolated from monkeys in the Zika Forest in Uganda in 1947, but it was not considered an important human pathogen until the first large-scale outbreaks appeared in the South Pacific islands in 2007.
+By March 2014, tourists were believed to have carried ZV to Easter Island, about 2,180 miles west of continental Chile.
 In May 2015, local transmission was first reported in South America, then in Central America, and then in the Caribbean, finally reaching Mexico by late November 2015.

 Click to enlarge

-Cases of Zika virus infection have appeared in travelers returning home after visits to places where local transmission is occurring.
-There have been over 30 documented "travel-associated cases" of Zika virus infection in 11 US states.
+Cases of ZV infection (ZVI) have appeared in travelers returning home after visits to places where local transmission is occurring.
+There have been over 30 documented "travel-associated cases" of ZVI in 11 US states.

-During the first week of infection, Zika virus can be found in blood and passed from an infected person to mosquitoes.
-If travelers from regions where Zika virus is common have Zika virus in their blood on arrival in their home country and mosquitoes that can transmit Zika virus are present, local transmission of Zika virus is possible.
-But, because contact between mosquitoes and people is infrequent in most of the continental United States and Hawaii (due to mosquito control and people living and working in air-conditioned environments), local transmission of Zika virus is expected to be rare and limited.
+During the first week of infection, ZV can be found in blood and passed from an infected person to mosquitoes.
+If travelers from endemic regions have ZV in their blood on arrival in their home country and competent vector mosquitoes are present, local transmission of ZV is possible.
+But, because contact between Aedes mosquitoes and people is infrequent in most of the continental US and Hawaii (due to mosquito control and people living and working in air-conditioned environments), local transmission of ZV is expected to be rare and limited.
+Because dengue also is transmitted by Aedes mosquitoes, ZVI in the mainland US is likely to occur in the same regions in which limited outbreaks of dengue have occurred (parts of Texas and southern Florida and Hawaii).
+Similarly, in areas of the US where dengue is now endemic (Puerto Rico and the U.S. Virgin Islands in the Caribbean, and American Samoa, Guam, and the Northern Mariana Islands in the Pacific Ocean), ZVI may also become endemic.

-Although Zika virus infection is transmitted primarily by mosquitoes, other modes of transmission are possible.
+Although ZVI is transmitted primarily by mosquitoes, other modes of transmission are possible.
 There has been one report of possible spread through blood transfusion and one report of possible spread through sexual contact.
-Transmission of Zika virus can also occur from mother to child during pregnancy.
-Breast milk transmission has been reported for related viruses, so it is possible Zika virus may also be transmitted in breast milk.
+Transmission of ZV can also occur from mother to child during pregnancy, as with dengue virus, chikungunya virus, West Nile virus, and yellow fever virus.
+Breast milk transmission has also been reported for dengue and West Nile virus.

 What are the Manifestations of Zika Virus Infection?

-Only one in five people who become infected with Zika virus will feel sick.
-Symptoms of Zika virus infection include fever, rash, pink eye, pains in joints, pain behind the eyes, headache, and muscle pain.
-Symptoms last 4 to 7 days.
-Most Zika virus infections are mild, but very uncommonly Guillain-Barre syndrome (muscle weakness that affects the legs and then progresses up to the arms) may follow Zika virus infection.
+Only one in five people who become infected with ZV will feel sick.
+Symptoms of ZVI include: fever, maculopapular skin rash, conjunctivitis (pink eye), pains in joints, pain behind the eyes, headache, and muscle pains (myalgias).
+Symptoms last 4 to 7days.
+Most ZVI are mild, but very uncommonly Guillain-Barre syndrome (GBS) may follow ZVI; GBS has also been reported to follow dengue and chikungunya.

-The manifestation responsible for most of the alarming headlines is microcephaly (a birth defect associated with incomplete brain development), which has been linked with Zika virus infection that occurs during pregnancy.
-The time frame and geographic location of reports of infants with microcephaly coincides with the outbreak of Zika virus infections in Brazil.
-Only a few cases of microcephaly and congenital Zika virus infection have been confirmed by laboratory tests.
-The first case of microcephaly linked to Zika virus within the United States was reported recently in Hawaii.
+The manifestation responsible for most of the alarming headlines is microcephaly (a congenital condition associated with incomplete brain development), which has been linked epidemiologically with ZVI during pregnancy.
+The time frame and geographic location of reports of infants with microcephaly coincides with the outbreak of ZVI in Brazil.
+Although reporting was not required at the time and clinical criteria used to define microcephaly were inconsistent, it is notable that < 150 cases of microcephaly were seen in Brazil in 2014 before the ZV, whereas since October 2015 > 4000 cases have been reported there.
+However, a more intensive analysis of > 700 of those cases confirmed microcephaly in only 270 cases.
+Only a few cases of microcephaly and congenital ZVI have been laboratory-confirmed.
+The first case of microcephaly linked to the ZV within the US was reported recently in Hawaii.
 The child’s mother was probably infected when she lived in Brazil in May 2015, early in her pregnancy.

 What’s the Bottom Line?

-How likely do we think the cause of this increase in microcephaly is Zika virus infection?
+How likely do we think the cause of this increase in microcephaly is ZVI?
 The sharp rise in the incidence of microcephaly in Brazil over a short period of time suggests a common cause.
-The coincidence of the rise in microcephaly with the Zika virus outbreak in time and place suggests that Zika virus infection may be the cause.
+The coincidence of the rise in microcephaly with the ZVI outbreak in time and place suggests that ZVI may be the cause, which has been confirmed in a few cases.
 Much more work has to be done urgently to firm up this association.
+For example, were the mothers of microcephalic infants infected with ZV during their pregnancy?
+When during the pregnancy did maternal ZVI take place?
+Is there evidence for congenital ZVI?
 Pending definitive proof, it is reasonable to take precautions.

-How likely is the Zika virus epidemic to continue to grow?
-Zika virus infection is similar to other infections transmitted by the same mosquitoes, so Zika virus will likely spread in the same way, unless its transmission is interrupted by an effective Zika virus vaccine or control of the mosquito population.
+How likely is the ZVI epidemic to continue to grow?
+The epidemiology of ZVI is similar to that of dengue and chikungunya, two other flaviviral infections transmitted by Aedes mosquitoes.
+ZVI predictably will spread wherever there is sustained transmission of dengue and chikungunya, unless its transmission is interrupted by an effective ZV vaccine or control of the mosquito population

-Prevention: Until more is known, the CDC. has recommended that pregnant women consider postponing travel to places with active Zika virus transmission. (http://www.cdc.gov/zika/pregnancy/question-answers.html).
+Prevention: Until more is known, the CDC. has recommended that pregnant women consider postponing travel to places with active ZV transmission (http://www.cdc.gov/zika/pregnancy/question-answers.html).

 Canadian Blood Services is asking all potential donors who have traveled anywhere other than Canada, the United States or Europe to delay donating blood until one month after their return.
 The American Red Cross has not yet taken a similar precaution

-There is currently no vaccine to prevent Zika virus infection.
-Control of this infection depends on control of the mosquitoes that transmit the virus and prevention of mosquito bites when traveling to countries where Zika virus is endemic.
+There is currently no vaccine to prevent ZVI.
+Control of this infection depends on control of Aedes mosquitoes and prevention of mosquito bites when traveling to countries where ZV is endemic.
 The following precautions should be taken: